autoprotocol/autoprotocol-python/README.md

     $ pip install autoprotocol

-## Simple Protocol Example
+## Building a Protocol
 A basic protocol object has empty "refs" and "instructions" stanzas.
-Various helper methdods in Protocol are then used to append instructions and refs to the object such as in the simple protocol below:
+Various helper methdods in the Protocol class are then used to append instructions and refs to the object such as in the simple protocol below:

 ```python
 from autoprotocol.protocol import Protocol